mikezange/laravel-database-translation/README.md

 5. Edit the config at `config/database.translations.php` to your requirements, the defaults should be okay for most uses

 6. Run `php artisan migrate` to create the database table

+## To Do

+- Allow configuration of caching time